arturox2500/PujaHoy-WebApp/README.md

 -  Execute:
 chmod +x create_image.sh && ./create_image.sh
 chmod +x publish_image.sh && ./publish_image.sh
+- (NOTE:There's a chance you might encounter an unauthorized error.
+If this happens, run the "docker login" command and follow the process to log in, as Docker has rate limits for anonymous users.
+After logging in, simply rerun the above code.)

 ### Steps with Virtual Machine
 It is required to be connected to URJC network to be able to access VM